 Diplomates may first take for an MOC (recertification) exam three years prior to their certificate's expiration; this includes the final year of certificate validity.
-We will notify you when you are eligible to recertify; please keep your mailing address with us current.
+We will notify you when you are eligible to recertify; please keep your contact information current.
 If you recertify "early" (prior to the final year), you will receive a new certificate with an expiration date ten years from the expiration date of your previous certificate, not the date of recertification.

 Diplomates with lapsed certificates are eligible to take an MOC (recertification) exam as long as the certificate is not currently revoked.
 There is no time limit once a certificate has lapsed.
 Diplomates with lapsed certificates must meet the current requirements in place.

 Once your MOC exam registration has been approved, your status will change to "Not Certified - In the Examination Process."
 See also our Lapsed Certificate Policy for more details.